 How can I dispose of a vehicle myself?

 If you wish to dispose of a vehicle yourself, you must take it to an authorised treatment facility.
 Here it will have pollutants such as fuel and engine oil removed, before being sent for destruction.
 For a list of these facilities please visit GOV.UK - scrap cars and written-off vehicles.

-If you arrange for your vehicle to be taken away by a scrap metal dealer, you must ensure that they have a valid licence and obtain a receipt.
+If you arrange for your vehicle to be taken away by a scrap metal dealer, you have a duty of care to ensure that they have a valid licence and that you are given a receipt.
 Please go to the Environment Agency's website to search for details of licensed scrap metal dealers near you.